Published on August 5th, 2016 | by Ruben0

 Availability: pretty good.
 As low as € 3 in Spain, closer to € 6 in other countries.

-Summary: Uncomplicated Manzanilla, rather light and thin like the name suggests but at the same time it lacks a bit of finesse.
+Summary: Uncomplicated Manzanilla, rather light and thin like the name suggests but at the same time it lacks finesse.
 Not my favourite style of Manzanilla (I'll stick to their Solear) but it pairs well with food.